What's New in watchOS 3

 - Activity Improvements

-The newest version of the watchOS operating system, watchOS 3, was introduced at the Worldwide Developers Conference on June 13, 2016 and launched to the public on September 13. watchOS 3 is a significant update to the operating system, introducing new apps, new watch faces, and impressive performance improvements.
-According to Apple, "it's going to feel like a whole new watch."
+The latest version of the watchOS operating system, watchOS 3, was first introduced at the Worldwide Developers Conference on June 13, 2016, and was made available to the public on September 13, 2016. watchOS 3 is a significant update to the operating system, introducing new apps, new watch faces, and impressive performance improvements.

 Activity sharing is new in watchOS 3, allowing Apple Watch owners to share their workout and activity information with friends to compete and stay motivated.
 New activity-based Smart Replies in the app are available to communicate with friends and family over activity achievements.

 There are settings in the Activity app to customize workouts and activities for Wheelchair users, with wheelchair pushes contributing to all-day calorie goals and "time to roll" notifications instead of "time to stand" notifications.

 A Breathe app is designed to guide Apple Watch owners through daily deep breathing sessions to cut down on stress and induce relaxation, and there are also new Reminders and Find My Friends apps.